RyanRasi/MovieMatch/README.md

 `git clone https://github.com/RyanRasi/MovieMatch`

-3. Download the dataset [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and place the two required files within the `/assets/data` folder.
+3. Download the dataset [MovieLens 20M Dataset](https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset) and place the two required files within the `/assets/data` folder.
 The two files are `movies_metadata.csv` and `ratings.csv`, both totalling 744 MB.

 4. Build the Docker image: Open a terminal, navigate to your project directory (where the Dockerfile is located), and run the following command to build the Docker image: